tashifat/tashifat.github.io/_pages/projects.md

 ![image](https://user-images.githubusercontent.com/116129150/236619888-93a3d6de-dc19-4d46-8510-02fbf1dbf64f.png)

-Linear PTO for tractor-trailer suspension system
+Linear PTO for tractor-trailer suspension system (Jan 2023 – Jun 2024)
 ======================================================================
 As part of my recent work, I have focused on the development of a Linear PTO for a tractor-trailer suspension system.
 One of the key challenges in this project was understanding the relative movement between the Chassis and Cab of a Class 8 Commercial Tractor.
 To address this, I demonstrated and formulated the relative movement to better understand the system and optimize the energy extraction process.
 Key contributions are: